JuliaOpt/CoinOptServices.jl/README.md

-perform automatic differentiation in C++ using [CppAD](https://projects.coin-or.org/CppAD), which may have different performance characteristics than the pure-Julia [ReverseDiffSparse.jl](https://github.com/mlubin/ReverseDiffSparse.jl) package used for nonlinear programming in JuMP.jl.
+perform automatic differentiation in C++ using [CppAD](https://projects.coin-or.org/CppAD), which may have different performance characteristics than the pure-Julia [ReverseDiffSparse.jl](https://github.com/mlubin/ReverseDiffSparse.jl) package used for nonlinear programming in JuMP.
 TODO: benchmarking!

 Writing of ``.osil`` files is implemented using the [LightXML.jl](https://github.com/JuliaLang/LightXML.jl) Julia bindings to